Bob Beckel: Personal life

 In 1992, Beckel married Leland Ingham.
 They had two children and divorced in 2002.

 Beckel was a recovering alcoholic.
 He spoke openly about his past addictions to drugs and alcohol, admitting in July 2011 on The Five: "I'm a recovering addict and cocaine was my drug of choice."
+Both of Beckel's parents were alcoholics.

 In 2007, Beckel said that he was involved in an altercation in a Bethesda, Maryland, grocery store parking lot with a man who took issue with his anti–George W. Bush bumper stickers.

 In early 2015, Beckel was absent from The Five for a number of weeks, which led to speculation that he had been fired.
 Fox later announced that his absence was due to "health-related issues."
 It was later revealed that he had major back surgery on March 26 at a New York–area hospital.

 Beckel was saved later in life, in accordance with Protestant Christian doctrine.

 In late 2015, Beckel published a memoir, I Should Be Dead: My Life Surviving Politics, TV, and Addiction, co-written with John David Mann.
-Cal Thomas hosted a book-signing party celebrating publication of Beckel's book, which aired in November 2015 on C-SPAN.
+Cal Thomas hosted a book-signing party celebrating publication of the book, which aired in November 2015 on C-SPAN.